composer/composer/doc/04-schema.md

 aliases article](articles/aliases.md).

 `require` and `require-dev` also support references to specific PHP versions and PHP extensions your project needs to run successfully.
-If PHP extension is not strictly required by your project but may improve its performance/functionality it is recommended to list such PHP extension in `suggest`.

 Example: